 One of the main reasons I want my children to learn to read (and read well!) is so they can read God’s Word for themselves.

 When my oldest learned to read proficiently, we gifted him with his very own “big kid Bible.”

 We chose an ESV Trutone Thinline Bible with a lion on the cover.
 This Bible is his most treasured possession.

 My second son is eagerly working at his reading lessons now, so he can receive his very own “big kid Bible” too.

-Last year I came across this Free Bible Reading Plan for Kids on the Miracles of Jesus.
+A few years ago I came across this Free Bible Reading Plan for Kids on the Miracles of Jesus.

 My son absolutely loved doing this simple Bible reading plan for kids.